Minthos/Sendario/techtree.md

 In games with players starting on the same planet or moon it may be good to have few resources in the starting area so they are incentivized to fight over the best deposits.

 This tech tree is farly simplistic and linear.
-It will be interesting to see what kind of meta evolves regarding ship designs and strategies when everyone has basically the same tech tree progression.
+It will be interesting to see what kind of meta evolves regarding ship designs and strategies.

+## 2nd feature
 In an MMO persistent world I would like to have upgrades that players can research on specific ship designs or specific sections to tweak the stats.
-A system where players can spend compute and R&D effort to get a random bonus after a random time.
+A system where players can experience points, R&D effort and compute to get a random bonus after a random time.
 Applying multiple upgrades to the same item gives diminishing returns.
 Maybe use AI to generate a description of the upgrades based on the stats of the upgrade and the item/section's description and calculate overlap by having AI rate how much the descriptions sound like they should overlap.
 More similar = more stacking penalty.

+Track the origin of every boxoid and every composite.
+When an item is part of equipment used to earn xp, the user, the builder, and the inventor of that item (can be the same or different players) each get some xp.
+The xp is tied to the (item design, player) pair.
+Players can use this xp as input material in r&d projects for that item, with each project having a chance to discover an upgrade that can be applied to the item.
+This means that players who design, manufacture and use a few popular items get to enjoy more available upgrades for those items than players using experimental, exotic and bespoke designs.
+I think the user should get most of the xp, maybe 80%, with 10% going to the builder and 10% to the inventor.
+Disallow transfer/sharing of upgrade recipes between players, but allow trading of the finished item with the upgrade applied.
+Designs for boxoids and composites will be automatically shared with other players because they are used for rendering.
+May as well build a system around copying and modifying each others' designs.